Applying Your Skills

 - Crime Scene Photography – Photographers in this field are required to know how to use an infrared camera for the sake of evidence documentation.

-- Other kinds of photography to specialize in are: science photography, underwater photography, and nature photography.
+- Other kinds of photography to specialize in: science photography, underwater photography and nature photography.